razvantomegea/movin-contracts/Whitepaper.md

 - 100 MVN / month or 1000 MVN / year (save 16%)
 - Everything in Free plan
-- Lower step threshold (5,000 steps daily)
-- MET tracking (5-500 METs daily)
+- MET tracking (up to 500 METs daily for premium users)
 - Ad-free experience
 - Exclusive 24-month staking with 24% APY
 - Access to maps and route tracking (soon)